-Activities Risks & Impacts Mitigation Measures Provision of seeds for staple crops or vegetables Accidental introduction of non-native, invasive species (risks to biodiversity natural resources) - ICRC will conduct due diligence and procure locally available seeds certified by the Myanmar Department of Agriculture.
-Pesticides/agrochemical risks due to increased pesticide use (indirect) - Follow proper labelling, transport, storage, handling and disposal procedures for fertilizers (as described in Annex 7.
+Activities Risks & Impacts Mitigation Measures Provision of seeds for staple crops or vegetables Accidental introduction of non-native, invasive species (risks to biodiversity natural resources) ICRC will conduct due diligence and procure locally available seeds certified by the Myanmar Department of Agriculture.
+Pesticides/agrochemical risks due to increased pesticide use (indirect) - Follow proper labelling, transport, storage, handling and disposal procedures for fertilizers (as described in Annex 10.
 Fertilizer and Pest Management Plan).
-Community health and safety risks due to unsafe use of pesticides (indirect) - Follow proper labelling, transport, storage, handling and disposal procedures for fertilizers (as described in Annex 7.
-Fertilizer and Pest Management Plan). - ICRC will provide training to farmers for proper use of fertilizers, pest and disease management (in line with Annex 7.
+Community health and safety risks due to unsafe use of pesticides (indirect) - Follow proper labelling, transport, storage, handling and disposal procedures for fertilizers (as described in Annex 10.
+Fertilizer and Pest Management Plan). - ICRC will provide training to farmers for proper use of fertilizers, pest and disease management (in line with Annex 10.
 Fertilizer and Pest Management Plan) and post-harvest processing.
-Provision of fertilizer Agrochemical risks (pollution of water and/or soil) - ICRC will conduct due diligence, and avoid procurement and provision of fertilizers that may create significant adverse environmental impacts, in line with Myanmar national law or good international practice. - Follow proper labelling, transport, storage, handling and disposal procedures for fertilizers (as described in Annex 7.
+Provision of fertilizer Agrochemical risks (pollution of water and/or soil) ICRC will conduct due diligence, and avoid procurement and provision of fertilizers that may create significant adverse environmental impacts, in line with Myanmar national law or good international practice. - Follow proper labelling, transport, storage, handling and disposal procedures for fertilizers (as described in Annex 10.
 Fertilizer and Pest Management Plan).
-Community health and safety risks due to unsafe use of fertilizers - Follow proper labelling, transport, storage, handling and disposal procedures for fertilizers (as described in Annex 7.
-Fertilizer and Pest Management Plan). - ICRC will provide training to farmers for proper use of fertilizers, pest and disease management (in line with Annex 7.
+Community health and safety risks due to unsafe use of fertilizers - Follow proper labelling, transport, storage, handling and disposal procedures for fertilizers (as described in Annex 10.
+Fertilizer and Pest Management Plan). - ICRC will provide training to farmers for proper use of fertilizers, pest and disease management (in line with Annex 10.
 Fertilizer and Pest Management Plan) and post-harvest processing.
+Provision of essential household Waste management risks due to ICRC will minimize packaging; minimize the potential for unmanaged waste; and minimize the items inappropriate disposal of packaging type of packaging materials that may have adverse impacts on the environment, and on community health and safety, to the extent technically and financially feasible.
+ICRC will raise community awareness on where and how to dispose of any packaging, to the extent possible in designated covered storage areas in communities or in IDP camps.

 Table 8.
-Mitigation Measures for Construction Activities - Planning Stage
+Mitigation Measures for any construction activities occurring as part of Basic Service Provision - Planning Stage